-Speaking of great deals involving food, definitely educate yourself on LA’s best happy hours.
+Speaking of great deals involving food, locals have plenty to say about LA’s best happy hours.
 See what locals say about the best places in LA to get cheap drinks—they’ll have better info than some random article you find on Google from three years ago.

 It makes sense that LA has an incredible art scene—so many creatives flock to the city of angels!
 The best part is that most art activities are free.
-The downtown Los Angeles art walk takes place the 2nd Thursday of every month, Venice hosts a “first Friday” walk that includes tons of food trucks, and Culver City also hosts an arts walk every 2nd Saturday of the month.
+Locals tell us that the downtown Los Angeles art walk takes place the 2nd Thursday of every month, Venice hosts a “first Friday” walk that includes tons of food trucks, and Culver City also hosts an arts walk every 2nd Saturday of the month.
 All free!
 So much art!

 If you love television but don’t want to spend $60 on a studio tour, think about going to a live studio taping instead.
-Request tickets in advance for shows like The Voice, The Ellen DeGeneres Show, and CONAN (or have an LA local take care of the logistics for you).
+Request tickets in advance for shows like The Voice, The Ellen DeGeneres Show, and CONAN.